-Heritage Provider Network (HPN) is accredited by the National Committee for Quality Assurance (NCQA) for Credentialing and has recognized HPN affiliated medical groups as sister organizations because the groups are wholly owned by HPN.
+HPN is accredited by the National Committee for Quality Assurance (NCQA) for Credentialing and has recognized HPN affiliated medical groups as sister organizations.
 NCQA allows such entities to share practitioner credentialing with the following understanding (See Attachment B):

 - Each medical group has its own credentialing committee. - The primary medical group fully credentials the practitioner and takes them to committee for approval. - The secondary medical group is not required to credential practitioners they wish to share but must take shared practitioners to their credentialing committee. - The secondary group may share the primary groups approval dates for any shared practitioners. - The secondary group is not required to contract with shared practitioners.